TommyCpp/Athena/README.md

 ## Install & Preparation
 ### Add config file
 To install the application, first need to create some config file in resources

+Or you can copy the key in `/src/main/java/resource/application.properties.example` and `src/main/java/resource/config.properties.example` , then create corresponding new config file
 * application.properties

     > Config MySQL